Senior Lecturer in Journalism and Broadcast Journalism

 You begin Multimedia Journalism BA (Hons) by learning the core skills and knowledge you need to work as a journalist.
 You rapidly move on to producing your own news, honing your writing and editing skills whilst deepening your knowledge of the law, ethics and professional practice of journalism today.

-Each year, you develop your skills further across a range of platforms and in your final year, you will be producing major pieces of both journalistic and academic work with which to launch you into your journalism career.
+Each year on our journalism degree, you develop your skills further across a range of platforms and in your final year, you will be producing major pieces of both journalistic and academic work with which to launch you into your journalism career.

 The University of Northampton’s Multimedia Journalism programme is accredited by the Broadcast Journalism Training Council.